matthiasbock/OpenSkype/README.md

 Welcome to OpenSkype!

-In this project we analyze and document the non-free Skype client's functionalities and try to implement an Open Source client.
+In this project we analyze and document the non-free Skype client's functionalities and try to implement an Open Source client, which is interoperable with other VoIP clients.

 Find the Wiki here:
 https://github.com/matthiasbock/OpenSkype/wiki